 Take it easy.
-Lay off hard exertion of the knee, especially jumping.
-Swimming is possible if you can do it pain free.
+Once you are experiencing jumper’s knee, lay off hard exertion of the knee, especially jumping.
+Swimming is possible if you can do it pain-free.
 Otherwise, do intense upper-body and core workouts to maintain fitness.

 Ice it.
-Apply ice for 15 minutes several times a day to help relieve pain.
+Apply ice to the knee for 15 minutes several times a day to help relieve pain.

 Try a strap.
 A patellar tendon strap that goes around your leg just under the knee can support the tendon and relieve pain.

 Massage it.
-Rubbing the area may help lessen the pain and promote healing.
+Rubbing the patella area may help lessen the pain and promote healing.

 Stretch your quads and hamstrings.
 Inflexible quadriceps and hamstrings can put extra stress on the patellar tendon.
-Basic, disciplined stretches of both muscles can help prevent tendinitis and help heal it.
+Basic, disciplined stretches of both muscles can both help prevent patellar tendinitis and help heal it.

 Try eccentric training.
 Do leg extensions—however, lower the weight slowly after lifting it at normal speed.
-If you’re rehabbing the tendon, you can first do this the old school way by having a partner apply resistance to your lower leg and then move to a leg extension machine as your rehab progresses.
+If you’re rehabbing the tendon, you can first do this the old-school way by having a partner apply resistance to your lower leg and then move to a leg extension machine as your rehab progresses.
 Lowering the weight slowly challenges the tendon and the muscles around it, making them all stronger.
-This helps prevent future cases.
+This helps prevent future patellar tendinitis.

 NOTE: Normally I’m not a fan of leg extensions as a regular training exercise—they don’t mimic any real-world movement and put excessive torque on the knee—but in cases of rehabbing patellar tendinitis, used as described, they can be effective.